 Now, the field is inching closer to the clinic.
 Within the last few months, Harris, Liu, and others have reported the kind of practical refinements needed before base editors are ready for therapeutic use.

 Already, scientists have seen success in animals.
 A week and a half after the conference in Palm Springs, Liu jetted to another meeting, in Banff, Canada, called “Engineering the Genome.”
 This time, he reported using base editors in mice to correct the genetic error behind progeria – a rare human condition characterized by rapid aging and early death.
 It’s a long-term study that Liu’s team and their collaborators at the National Institutes of Health and Vanderbilt University are still wrapping up.
 But he calls the results so far “incredibly exciting.”

 And this month, he and colleagues report performing a similar feat in mice with a genetic form of deafness.
-By injecting base editors into the animals’ inner ears, the researchers partially restored hearing, Liu’s team reports June 3, 2020, in the journal Science Translational Medicine.
+By injecting base editors into the animals’ inner ears, the researchers partially restored hearingexternal link, opens in a new tab, Liu’s team reports June 3, 2020, in the journal Science Translational Medicine.

 Still, many hurdles remain if genome editors are to be used in people – including how to ensure precision, so they revise only where intended, and how to safely deliver them as treatments.
 Liu acknowledges the field’s growth and its challenges.
 “We are at the fragile beginnings of this new era of human genome editing,” he says.

 How do base editors alter the genome?